MASHUOA/HiTMaP/README.md

-## Example data
+## Example data and source code
-The HitMaP comes with a series of Maildi imaging data sets acquired from either FT-ICR or TOF.
+The HitMaP comes with a series of Maildi imaging data sets acquired from FT-ICR.
 By the following codes, you can download these raw data set into a local folder.

 You can download the example file manually through this link: "https://github.com/MASHUOA/HiTMaP/releases/download/1.0/Data.tar.gz"